Vishsig/vishsig/README.md

 ## 🚀 About Me

-DevOps professional specializing in enterprise-grade CI/CD pipelines, cloud automation, and infrastructure-as-code.
+DevOps engineer specializing in enterprise-grade CI/CD pipelines, cloud automation, and infrastructure-as-code.
 Passionate about building resilient systems that scale, implementing security best practices, and driving observability across the stack.

 ---